 Coinbase History Review

-Recently, the company introduced a new sub-platform called Coinbase Pro.
+Coinbase has a sub-platform called Coinbase Pro.
 The regular exchange held simple transactions where clients bought and sold digital coins.
 The Coinbase Pro, however, works with trading only, which is the main foci of this review.

 Apart from trading, big companies, such as IBM, Amazon, and others are partnering up with the blockchain company for a variety of projects.
 This speaks volumes about the influence the company has, which is unmatched even by giants like Bitfinex, BitMEX, and Binance.